joannakl/ossd/activities/blog_slack_wiki_git.markdown

          -   Find the list of your mentions and reactions.
          -   Send a direct message to someone.
          -   Reply to a direct message from someone.

+-->

+## Ed discussion forum

+Some of you might be familiar with Ed from other classes.
+We will be using Ed for all class communications.
+Many of the course activities will require you to post updates on Ed.
+The activities and project live logs will be posted there.
+And many more.

+Everything posted on Ed is indexed and searchable, making it easy to go back and find information and resources or reconstruct ideas and processes.

+ **Tasks:**

+ 1. Make sure that you can access this [course on Ed](https://edstem.org/us/courses/34501/discussion/).
+If you joined the class late the roster on Ed might take a few days to synchronize.
+If you still cannot access it after a day or two, talk to your instructor.
+ 1. Post a comment to the "Welcome to OSSD" post and introduce yourself.

 ## Wikipedia